-The St. Aubin facility was built at the same time as the Leib facility and uses the same technology.
-High-energy mixers are being used to mix sodium hypochlorite to maximize bacterial kill and minimize discharge of residual chlorine to the Detroit River.
+The St. Aubin facility was built at the same time as the Leib facility; it uses the same technology, but a different type of screen.
 While St. Aubin is much smaller, with about one fifth of the treatment capacity of Leib, it is important in addressing water quality along Chene Park (which frequently hosts concerts and other events).
 This facility has operated successfully since 2002.